Bullhorn Bravo

 Hey, how about something a little different for today?

 Yeah, let’s go down to the Lone Star State, and see what’s going on down at the “D” Ring.
-(That’ cowboy speak for both ends of the
+(That’s cowboy speak for both ends of the

 ring at a rodeo.)